Gyoza vs. dumpling: Gyoza is a dumpling, but not all dumplings are gyoza!

-Many people mistake dumplings for one specific round dough ball stuffed with meat and vegetables.
+Many people think dumplings are 1 specific round dough ball stuffed with meat and vegetables.
 However, that’s not the case.

 Dumplings are a whole food category, and gyoza is a type of dumpling.